2016–17 St. Louis Blues season

-The 2016–17 St. Louis Blues season was the 50th season for the National Hockey League franchise that was established on June 5, 1967.
+The 2016–17 St. Louis Blues season was the 50th season for the National Hockey League (NHL) franchise that was established on June 5, 1967.
 The team played in its first Winter Classic game on January 2, 2017, defeating the Chicago Blackhawks 4–1 at Busch Stadium with 46,556 in attendance.
 It was only the third time in the nine Winter Classic games where the home team won.
-It was the Blues' first participation in a NHL Winter Classic game, while the Blackhawks lost for the third time in three appearances in the event.
+It was the Blues' first participation in an NHL Winter Classic game, while the Blackhawks lost for the third time in three appearances in the event.

 Off-season

 After associate coach Brad Shaw and assistant coach Kirk Muller decided to leave for other opportunities in late May 2016, Mike Yeo was announced on June 13, 2016, to replace coach Ken Hitchcock after his last year starting in the 2017–18 season.
 Yeo joined the Blues as associate coach, while Rick Wilson joined the staff as an assistant coach.
 Ray Bennett (assistant coach), Jim Corsi (goaltender coach) and Sean Ferrell (video coach) also returned.
 Yeo spent the majority of the previous five seasons as the head coach of the Minnesota Wild, leading the club to a 173–132–44 record, including a 46–28–8 mark in 2014–15, which was the second-best record in Wild history.
 Yeo also guided the Wild to three postseason appearances, including back-to-back trips to the second round in 2014 and 2015.

 The Blues signed restricted free agent Dmitrij Jaskin, and unrestricted free agents Scottie Upshall and Kyle Brodziak.
 Minor leaguer Jordan Caron was also signed.

 Steve Thomas was added as an assistant coach on June 30.
 He had spent the previous two seasons as an assistant coach for the Tampa Bay Lightning.